 After a round of new tariffs is introduced, there is a brief period of time where individuals or corporations can request that a specific product be excluded from the list.
 If the requester can provide good, justifiable evidence to support their claim, the USTR grants them an exclusion on the specific product.

 However, this exclusion status is not permanent, and each list of exclusions is set to expire after one year.
+There are also tariff exclusion refunds you can review.

 In order for the product exclusion request to be considered, requesters are required to electronically submit the following information to the USTR: